DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Method

 We associate translations of ligand position with the 3D translation group $\mathbb{T}(3)$, rigid rotations of the ligand with the 3D rotation group $SO(3)$, and changes in torsion angles at each rotatable bond with a copy of the 2D rotation group $SO(2)$.
 More formally, we define operations of each of these groups on a ligand pose $\cc \in \mathbb{R}^{3n}$.
 The translation $A_\text{tr}: \mathbb{T}(3) \times \mathbb{R}^{3n} \rightarrow \mathbb{R}^{3n}$ is defined straightforwardly as $A_\text{tr}(\mathbf{r}, \xlig)_i = \xlig_i + \mathbf{r}$ using the isomorphism $\mathbb{T}(3) \cong \mathbb{R}^3$ where $\xx_i \in \mathbb{R}^3$ is the position of the $i$th atom.
 Similarly, the rotation $A_\text{rot}: SO(3) \times \mathbb{R}^{3n} \rightarrow \mathbb{R}^{3n}$ is defined by $A_\text{rot}(R, \xlig)_i = R(\xlig_i - \bar \xlig) + \bar\xlig$ where $\bar \xlig = \frac{1}{n}\sum \xlig_i$, corresponding to rotations around the (unweighted) center of mass of the ligand.

 Many valid definitions of a change in torsion angles are possible, as the torsion angle around any bond $(a_i, b_i)$ can be updated by rotating the $a_i$ side, the $b_i$ side, or both.
 However, we can specify changes of torsion angles to be \emph{disentangled} from rotations or translations.
-One way of doing so is to identify a central motif in the molecule, such as a ring, and change torsion angles in a way that keeps the motif fixed.
-However, this special treatment of the central motif introduces an arbitrary asymmetry into the problem and could be difficult for a score model to reason about.
-Thus, we instead define the operation of elements of $SO(2)^m$ such that it causes a minimal perturbation (in an RMSD sense) to the structure:\footnote{Since we do not define or use the composition of elements of $SO(2)^m$, strictly speaking, it is a product \emph{space} but not a \emph{group} and can be alternatively thought of as the torus $\mathbb{T}^m$ with an origin element.} \begin{definition*} Let $B_{k,\theta_k}(\xx) \in \mathbb{R}^{3n}$ be any valid torsion update by $\theta_k$ around the $k$th rotatable bond $(a_k, b_k)$.
+To this end, we define the operation of elements of $SO(2)^m$ such that it causes a minimal perturbation (in an RMSD sense) to the structure:\footnote{Since we do not define or use the composition of elements of $SO(2)^m$, strictly speaking, it is a product \emph{space} but not a \emph{group} and can be alternatively thought of as the torus $\mathbb{T}^m$ with an origin element.} \begin{definition*} Let $B_{k,\theta_k}(\xx) \in \mathbb{R}^{3n}$ be any valid torsion update by $\theta_k$ around the $k$th rotatable bond $(a_k, b_k)$.
 We define $A_\text{tor}: SO(2)^m \times \mathbb{R}^{3n} \rightarrow \mathbb{R}^{3n}$such that

 where $\boldsymbol{\theta} = (\theta_1, \ldots \theta_m)$ and

 \end{definition*} This means that we apply all the $m$ torsion updates in any order and then perform a global RMSD alignment with the unmodified pose.
 The definition is motivated by ensuring that the infinitesimal effect of a torsion is orthogonal to any rototranslation, i.e., it induces no \emph{linear or angular momentum}.
 These properties can be stated more formally as follows (proof in Appendix~\ref{app:proofs}):